 - It reduces the screen glare and minimizes blue lights.

 Neumorphism combines flat design and skeuomorphism.
 It is a visual style that combines background colors, shapes, gradients, and shadows to ensure UI elements’ graphic intensity.
-All that allows achieving a soft, extruded plastic look and almost 3D styling.
+All that allows for achieving a soft, extruded plastic look and almost 3D styling.

 Neuromorphic UI’s are elegant; there is no doubt about that.
 Its’ soft UI elements feel so comfortable.